sinhapriyanshu200/materials-predictor/README.md

-# Materials Predictor
+# Materials PredictAI

-An AI-powered web application for predicting and visualizing crystal structures and material properties.
-Built with Streamlit, integrates Gemini and OpenAI models, Materials Project API, and interactive 3D visualization.
-Ideal for materials science research, discovery, and education.
+An AI-powered web application that predicts the three most stable materials and provides interactive 3D visualizations of their crystal structures and key material properties.
+Built with Streamlit, it seamlessly integrates Gemini, OpenAI models, and the Materials Project API, making it a powerful tool for materials science research, discovery, and education.

+Developed & maintained at IIT (BHU), Varanasi, specifically for material scientists.

 ## Features

 ### Core Features

 - **AI-Powered Predictions:**
-   - Predict crystal structures and material properties using advanced AI models (Gemini & OpenAI APIs).
+   - Predict crystal structures and material properties using advanced AI models.
 - **Materials Project Integration:**
    - Seamlessly query the Materials Project database for real-world materials data and properties.
 - **Interactive 3D Visualization:**